 Follow these steps to apply for a permit:

-READ THE COMMERICAL GROUND TRANSPORTATION POLICY and the Airport
+1) READ THE COMMERCIAL GROUND TRANSPORTATION POLICY and the Airport

 RULES AND REGULATIONS.
 Once you are approved to operate at the airport it is understood that you have read these documents thoroughly and are aware of all operating requirements.
 These documents should be reviewed frequently as they are subject to change from time to time.